 The reality depicted by Dostoevsky shows people who do not have a choice.
 They do not make any decisions because they are in the conditions which do not predispose any other outcome except the visible and superficial one.
 However, this reality was already formed by choice – a choice to suffer, regret, and be insulted.
 Raskolnikov did not regret that he had killed the woman.
 His only regret was that he was fearful, unconfident, and miserable in his thoughts and doubts.
 He takes the Gospel to find relief.
 However, his intention was not to get the forgiveness for the murder but to get rid of his dependence on fear and hesitations.
 Dostoevsky underlines the evil nature of the person.
 It is exactly this evil that generates the omnipresent suffering and pain in the novel.
 It is human dependence on external circumstances, ignorance, and incapability to think consciously that make people doomed.
 It is exactly their choice to enjoy sufferings and blame the universe for them.
 Everyone creates their own reality, and if they had chosen to suffer, there would not be any other way out.
 Poverty in this context has played a role of temptation.
 It was a strong temptation to test human nature, and Dostoevsky shows that humanity in his novel did not pass this test.
 The more dependent people become on possessing, the less surface is left for feelings.
 In the state where resources are limited and human nature is greedy, there is no chance that everyone would get everything they want to have.
 It is physically impossible.
 However, people already have what they need; they have each other.
 However, they are ignorant and incapable to distribute the energy of relationships wisely.
 They sacrifice themselves, use others for their miserable purposes and constantly consume.
 They become victims of themselves, and they ultimately get what they deserve.

-If you like this sample, check out also other samples, for example, The Advantages for a Company of Having a Uniform – Essay.
+If you like this sample, check out also other samples, for example, Crime And Punishment Essay Sample.
 If doing writing assignments is painful for you, leave them on WriteMyEssayOnline.
 Don’t search for other writing services, as we are the best website that writes essay for you.